-(You may access the supporting spreadsheet here.)
+(Note: You may access the supporting spreadsheet on the BARS Reporting Templates page)

 - a.
 A 10-year schedule of changes in the total OPEB liability that separately presents the information required for each year. - b.
 A 10-year schedule presenting the following for each year: - 1.
-The total OPEB liability. - 2. (b) The covered-employee payroll.
-Unlike pension RSI, which uses covered payroll (the payroll on which contributions to a plan are based), this schedule requires covered-employee payroll the payroll of employees that are provided with OPEB through the OPEB plan. - 3. (c) The total OPEB liability as a percentage of covered-employee payroll.
+The total OPEB liability. - 2.
+The covered-employee payroll.
+Unlike pension RSI, which uses covered payroll (the payroll on which contributions to a plan are based), this schedule requires covered-employee payroll the payroll of employees that are provided with OPEB through the OPEB plan. - 3.
+The total OPEB liability as a percentage of covered-employee payroll.